12 days Tokyo to Kyoto

-This Japan Family Tour takes you to the heart of this fascinating country.
-Packed full of cultural experiences, natural wonder and fascinating cities- this tour unlocks the mysteries of this beguiling nation.
+Our Japan Family Tour takes you to the heart of this fascinating country.
+Packed full of cultural experiences, natural wonder, and fascinating cities, this tour unlocks the mysteries of Japan.
 Jump right in and discover the magic of Tokyo, Hakone, Kyoto, Hiroshima and Osaka.

 Itinerary & map

-We recommend that you invest in a local sim card while travelling on our Japan family tour.
+We recommend that you invest in a local SIM card while travelling on our Japan family tour.
 For the guided days, your Adventure Leader will guide you to the activities.
-For the unguided days, you will be provided with information on how to get around the places you visit.
+For the unguided days, you will be provided with information on how to get around the places you want to visit.

-Today you will arrive in Tokyo and transfer to your accommodation.
-Enjoy your free time to get settled and take in your first impressions of Tokyo.
+Your Japan family tour begins!
+Today, you will arrive in Tokyo and make your own way to your accommodation.
+Enjoy your free time to get settled, and take in your first impressions of Tokyo.

 Day 2 – Tokyo:

-After, you will enjoy the spacious lawns, meandering paths and tranquil scenery of Shinjuku Gyoen, one of Tokyo’s largest parks.
+Next, it’s time to head off to enjoy the spacious lawns, meandering paths, and tranquil scenery of Shinjuku Gyoen, one of Tokyo’s largest parks.
 During springtime, it becomes one of the most popular places in the city because of the famous cherry blossoms.

-In the afternoon, you will take in Tokyo’s skyline thanks to an incredible view from the Tokyo Metropolitan Government Building.
-Admire Tokyo from 202 meters above ground and learn a bit more about this building which is where the headquarters of the Metropolitan Government are located, governing the wards of Tokyo.
+In the afternoon, you will take in Tokyo’s skyline, thanks to an incredible view from the Tokyo Metropolitan Government Building.
+Admire Tokyo from 202 metres above ground and learn a bit more about this building, which is where the headquarters of the Metropolitan Government are located, governing the wards of Tokyo.

-Then, you’ll head to Asakusa to visit the Sensō-Ji temple – an ancient Buddhist temple, which became independent after WWII.
-You will also explore the charming streets of Asakusa, an area that possesses the atmosphere of an old Tokyo, with traditional craft shops and street-food stands along Nakamise Street.
+Following this, you’ll head to Asakusa to visit the Sensō-Ji temple – an ancient Buddhist temple, which became independent after WWII.
+You’ll explore the charming streets of Asakusa, an area that possesses the atmosphere of an old Tokyo, with traditional craft shops and street-food stands lining Nakamise Street.

 Day 3 – Tokyo:

 Enjoy an afternoon of traditional-modern contrast in the Harajuku area of Tokyo.
-First, wander through the forest until you reach the Meiji Shrine dedicated to Emperor Meiji and his wife, Empress Shokun, who, in the early 20th century, began Japan’s transformation from a feudal to a modern society.
+First, wander through the forest until you reach the Meiji Shrine.
+It’s dedicated to Emperor Meiji and his wife, Empress Shoken, who, in the early 20th century, began Japan’s transformation from a feudal to a modern society.

-Your second stop will be Harajuku, which is Tokyo’s fashion district, you will encounter punks, goths, technicolour hair – anything goes in Harajuku.
-Take in the industrial vibes and if you want, grab some hair dye and join in on the fun!
+Your second stop today will be Harajuku, which is Tokyo’s fashion district.
+Here, you’ll encounter punks, goths, technicolour hair – anything goes in Harajuku.
+Take in the industrial vibes – and if you want, grab some hair dye and join in on the fun!

-Then, you’ll head to the busiest pedestrian crossing in the world and iconic landmark, Shibuya Crossing.
+Then, you’ll head to the busiest pedestrian crossing in the world and the Japanese iconic landmark, Shibuya Crossing.
 When the lights turn red at this busy intersection, pedestrians surge into the junction from all sides, like a floodgate opening.
-You can observe the organized chaos from the second-floor window of the Tsutaya building on the crossing’s north side.
+You can observe the organised chaos from the second-floor window of the Tsutaya building on the crossing’s north side.

 Day 4 – Tokyo:

-In the morning, you will have the option to experience the hustle and bustle of the world-famous Tsukiji Fish Market.
-Learn how Japanese demand for fresh seafood drives a huge fishing industry, and try fresh fish from this morning’s catch!
-You’ll also be amazed by the variety of fish on offer and you’ll catch a glimpse of the famous blue-fin tuna.
+In the morning, you will have the option to experience the hustle and bustle of the world-famous Fish Market.
+Learn how the Japanese demand for fresh seafood drives a huge fishing industry, and try fresh fish from this morning’s catch!
+You’ll also be amazed by the variety of fish on offer, and you’ll catch a glimpse of the famous blue-fin tuna.

-Afterwards, you will visit Akihabara, Japan’s ‘electric town’ and hub of Anime and Manga, and also home to Japan’s most famous J-pop group, AKB48.
-You will find venues specializing in manga, anime and games such as the Tokyo Anime Center and Radio Kaikan.
-Also, staff dressed as maids or butlers serve tea at nearby maid cafes.
+Afterwards, you will visit Akihabara, Japan’s ‘Electric Town’, hub of anime and manga and home to Japan’s most famous J-pop group, AKB48.
+You will find venues specialising in manga, anime and games such as the Tokyo Anime Center and Radio Kaikan.
+Nearby, staff dressed as maids or butlers serve tea at the nearby Akihabara maid cafés.

 You can also call in at the batting cages to experience first-hand one of the most popular sports in Japan – baseball!